matthiassommer/csv2gpx/readme.md

 CSV-to-GPX-Converter for geocaching.com
 ======

-This python script converts coordinates from a CSV to a GPX file.
-Using the two provided GSAK scripts, you can then easily upload your coordinates to geocaching.com.
+This Go application converts coordinates from a CSV to a GPX file.
+The GPX file follows the standard format so that it can be imported in GSAK.
+Using the two provided GSAK scripts, you can upload your coordinates to geocaching.com.
 The provided scripts automatically update the coordinates for each geocache.

 ## Input
 You have to provide the GC number and the coordinates for each geocache within the CSV file.
 Thats the minimal requirement for a successful upload via the geocaching.com API.

-The python script is configured to work with this pattern:
+The application is configured to work with this pattern:

 ```
 GC-Code;LAT;LON
 GC10020;N33° 41.876;W117° 57.297
 ```

-If you know some Python you can easily adjust it to your needs.
+If you know some Go, you can easily adjust it to your needs.
 You can also contact me if you need help.

 ## Output
-The python script creates a GPX file with this format
+The application creates a GPX file with this format

 ```
 <gpx>